Yunying/Yunying_Star/GameDesignDoc.md

 5. When the player gets a `Moon`, she gets an extra life.
    If the player still has three lives, she gets no extra life but _700_ extra points.

+6. The sun worths _-500_ points.
+Score will only be deducted when the sun drops and hits the girl.

+7. When the game ends, the message box will display the highest scores that the player ever reaches in a single game. **NOT THE FINAL SCORE.** (because the player will possibly end the game with score 0)

+8. The Highest score of this game will be displayed when a game ends.
+   A full list of all scores (sorted from highest to lowest) and their usernames can be seen by the command `gedit highscore.txt`.

 ####Difficulty
 Game difficulty will increase as time moves on: